jacmos3/SolidityBoilerplate/README.md

 If you want to deploy the contract on the blockchain run the following command on terminal: node deploy.js

-then copy the address you see in the output console and add it to the .env file like so:
+then create a new file in the root folder called .env.local and copy and paste the  address you see in the console output like so:
-CONTRACT_ADDRESS = "[ADDRESS]"
+NEXT_PUBLIC_CONTRACT_ADDRESS = "[ADDRESS]"
 replace [ADDRESS] with your address.

 - Launching tests: